cbonoz/theta24/README.md

 One limitation for supporters is that Patreon charges a service fee ranging from 5% to 12% of the creator’s earnings, plus payment processing fees.
 Additionally, payouts can take several days to process.
 Creators are dependent on Patreon’s policies and terms of service.
 Changes in these policies can negatively impact creators’ income and the way they interact with their supporters.
 Twitch takes a significant cut of revenue from subscriptions, Bits, and ads, often leaving creators with a smaller portion of their earnings.
 Additionally, the platform’s high competition makes it difficult for new creators to gain visibility.
 CreatorPage offers a more favorable revenue model by utilizing blockchain technology, allowing creators to keep a larger share of their earnings.
 The decentralized nature also helps reduce reliance on platform algorithms for visibility.
 Twitch has strict moderation policies and content restrictions that can result in bans or demonetization, sometimes unpredictably.
 Smart contracts enable a more transparent and consistent approach to moderation, reducing the risk of sudden bans or content takedowns.

+### How it works

 When a request is received, the owner of the page immediately receives the donation and an event is emitted from the smart contract with information about the request.
 The creator is allowed to auto-generate a script for any incoming request using Theta LLMs on EdgeCloud.
+The handle specified is checked for existence and if it's available, creates a record on the master contract with the metadata and ledger of donations to that creator.

 With CreatorPage, creators can showcase their projects and connect with supporters without revealing sensitive financial information.
 Smart contracts ensure that transactions are securely managed, with users able to visit the page and make donations alongside specific video or content requests.